DJ-Dingo/pibooth-lcd-display/README.rst

 Turn I2C on - Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The I2C peripheral is not turned on by default.  :raw-html:`<br />` There are two methods to adjust the settings.
+The I2C peripheral is not turned on by default.

+There are two methods to adjust the settings.
 To enable it, do the following.

-**Raspberry Pi Configuration via Desktop GUI**  :raw-html:`<br />` You can use the Desktop GUI by heading to the Pi Start Menu > Preferences > Raspberry Pi Configuration.
+**Raspberry Pi Configuration via Desktop GUI**

+You can use the Desktop GUI by heading to the Pi Start Menu > Preferences > Raspberry Pi Configuration.

 A window will pop up with different tabs to adjust settings.
-What we are interested is the Interfaces tab. :raw-html:`<br />` Click on the tab and select Enable for I2C.
-Click on the OK button to save.    :raw-html:`<br />` We recommend restarting your Pi to ensure that the changes to take effect.  :raw-html:`<br />` Click on the Pi Start Menu > Preferences > Shutdown.
+What we are interested is the Interfaces tab.

+Click on the tab and select Enable for I2C.
+Click on the OK button to save.

+We recommend restarting your Pi to ensure that the changes to take effect.

+Click on the Pi Start Menu > Preferences > Shutdown.
 Since we just need to restart, click on the Restart button.

 **raspi-config Tool via Terminal**